crystal-lang/rfcs/0002-execution-contexts.md

 Fibers are cooperative and can’t be preempted from external means.
 That being said the thread itself running fibers may be preempted by the operating system, also blocking all pending fibers schedulers on that thread.

-> The fact that fibers can’t be preempted is a side effect, and not part of the concurrency model.
+The fact that fibers can’t be preempted is a side effect, and not part of the concurrency model.
 A future evolution may actively preempt fibers that have been running for too long, or ask them to yield at preemptible points.

 ## Parallelism

 The current MT model can be summed up in one sentence:

+> [!IMPORTANT]
 > A fiber will always be resumed by the same thread.

 Spawning a fiber will send it to any running thread (in a round robin-ish way) to try and spread new fibers across different threads.
 A spawned fiber can optionally be associated to the same thread as the current fiber, hence grouping some fibers together, eventually forming a list of fibers that can run concurrently but will never run in parallel of each others.